raffaelecarelle/phpunit-hub/README.md

     ```

 2.  **Ensure PHPUnit is configured**:
-    TestRunUI requires a `phpunit.xml` or `phpunit.xml.dist` file in your project's root directory to discover your tests.
+    PHPUnit Hub requires a `phpunit.xml` or `phpunit.xml.dist` file in your project's root directory to discover your tests.

 That's it!
 All dependencies will be installed automatically.